Twelve years ago, Google introduced a feature to Google Calendar that permitted users to share their calendars with others.

 It’s a good feature and very useful in a corporate environment because it gives teams an easy way to act as a team.

-Google itself even advertised the “make it pubic” feature of their Calendar as being a cool way to use their search engine to find out upcoming events.
+Moreover, Google itself promoted the “make it public” feature of their Calendar as a cool method to leverage their search engine for discovering upcoming events.

 Unfortunately, as with most obsessions, there’s likely a downside.
 Recently, a security researcher named Avinash Jain found out more than 8,000 publicly accessible Google Calendars, searchable via Google’s search engine.